Skip to Content

 Check out our Southeast Asia packing list for families

-From our time travelling Borneo with kids, I have compiled the 12 day itinerary, detailed below.
-Please note that his only focuses on Sabah in Borneo.
+From all our time travelling Borneo with kids, we have compiled this perfect 16 day itinerary, detailed below.

 Kota Kinabalu with kids